Horn of Africa Food Security Response – Kenya

 From this funding, $3 million was allocated for an activation of the Australian Humanitarian Partnership (AHP) in Kenya.
 An additional activation in Ethiopia was also funded through this package.

-The AHP response will be led Oxfam Australia through its national affiliate, Oxfam in Kenya, and two independent national organisations – Strategies for Northern Development (SND) and Pastoralist Community Initiative and Development Assistance (PACIDA) – working under the umbrella of the Arid and Semi-Arid Lands Humanitarian Network (AHN) in Marsabit County.
+The first phase of the AHP response was led by Oxfam Australia through its national affiliate, Oxfam in Kenya, and two independent national organisations – Strategies for Northern Development (SND) and Pastoralist Community Initiative and Development Assistance (PACIDA) – working under the umbrella of the Arid and Semi-Arid Lands Humanitarian Network (AHN) in Marsabit County.

-AHN, a membership network of 13 local organisations including Women’s Rights Organisations covering 10 of the worst affected counties, is coordinating the drought response within the framework of local humanitarian leadership.
-The AHP response will support the institutional strengthening and development of AHN, PACIDA and SND, empowering these organisations to extend their roles in national drought response.
+AHN, a membership network of 13 local organisations including Women’s Rights Organisations covering 10 of the worst affected counties, coordinated the drought response within the framework of local humanitarian leadership.

 Previous